flaxton/autoiq-google-workspace/README.md

 ![Shared with me](https://greenvillechorale.org/wp-content/uploads/2022/08/drive-1.png)

-In "Shared with me", you'll find "Chorale Members" and "Chorale Staff" folders, and possibly others, depending on your access level.
+In "Shared with me", you'll find shared folders, depending on your access level.

 Feel free to create files and sub-folders in the existing folders in "Shared with me" as needed.

 If there is a need to create another top-level shared folder like these, please contact Fred.

-So for example, as you are working on documents for the Chorale members, keep them in the "Chorale members" folder.
-Only staff have access to this folder.

-However, within "Chorale Members", you will see folder "Chorale Public Access".
-This folder is linked to the website, and Chorale members can view any documents placed in it.

-So, put any finished documents in here that you want all Chorale members to be able to view.
-So for example, finalized documents like today's seating chart, would go here.

 [Back to Top](#top)